parrt/AniML-java/README.md

 grouping cat vars: easiest thing is to sort them.
 Or, like binary search looking for a specific value.
 The int comparison relationship is arbitrary but useful nonetheless for searching, which is what the random forest is doing. sweet.
+Hmm...
+OOB error is huge.
+Jeremy clarified: "*Use one-hot encoding if cardinality <=5, otherwise treat it like an int.*"

 log likelihood or p(1-p) per category